Dhugald/OP_ROVER/README.md

 # Plan
 ## Base plan

-Drone has a 540mm x 320mm base.
+Rover has a 540mm x 320mm base.
 Need to trim off the sides of the existing frame, maybe create a smaller box frame for the internal components?

 ## Wheels and legs planning